 This article contains some of the best motivation tips I discovered over the years.
 It’s going to be a rapid-fire list full of actionable advice based on a scientific understanding of the human mind.

 You’re 30 and still struggling?
 Rather than thinking, there’s something wrong with you, stay patient.
-Success takes time, but you can vastly accelerate it by utilizing the quick list of motivation chargers available below.
+Success takes time, but you can vastly speed up it by utilizing the quick list of motivation chargers available below.

 1. Find your “why”

 You need the “reason why”.
 This is crucial not only in personal development but in the world of business and leadership as well.
 You need to persuade yourself to do things.

 Do you want a million dollars?
 Why is that?
 Do you want to be in better shape?
 Why?
 The more reasons you can write down, the higher your level of motivation will be.

 2. Become super competent at what you do